chinmaypurav/penny-expense-manager/Writerside/topics/Application-Overview.md

 [Account](#accounts) is mapped on one side and a person is mapped on another.
 This is optional though.
 It can be useful to track to whom a payment is made or from whom we received any payment when using filters.

-## Labels
+## Tags

-Labels can be used like tags on incomes, expenses or transfers.
+Tags can be used like tags on incomes, expenses or transfers.
 You can define any color to that tag which will be later on used in views/reports.

 ## Incomes